 Because the magnesium content and antimicrobial properties of Himalayan Pink Salt can help reduce skin inflammation, some people use it to treat acne or eczema.

-Benefits of Pink Himalayan Salt for Intermittent Fasting
+Benefits During Intermittent Fasting

 If you experience physical side effects during intermittent fasting, eating more salt helps 90% of the time.
 Notably, it helps prevent headaches.